 Wait until firmware is uploaded.

 RoboMaker ROSbot project

 We have prepared the repository containing setup files along with ROSbot model and launch files required to use Husarion ROS tutorials on AWS RoboMaker and deploy them to ROSbot with use of Greengrass.
-Currently, tutorials 6 - SLAM navigation, 7 - Path planning and 8 - Unknown environment exploration are tested, other tutorials will be added soon.
+Currently, tutorials 8 - SLAM, 9 - Navigation and 10 - Exploration are tested, other tutorials will be added soon.

 Configure AWS Environment

 Before we use AWS RoboMaker to build and deploy the tutorial applications, we must first set up the AWS environment.
 To simplify the configuration, we will use AWS CloudFormation.
 CloudFormation enables us to use a template file to define the configuration of our environment.
 We will use CloudFormation to create a bucket in Amaazon S3, as well as to create the necessary permissions in AWS Identity and Access Manager (IAM) that AWS RoboMaker requires to simulate and deploy our robot applications.

 To deploy the template, sign in to the CloudFormation console.
 Following the following steps to deploy the template: